The Official Blog of TCR Sport Lab

 There are a few ways to do this depending on your commitment and desire to burn fat.

-1) Just like the farmer, move first and then have your breakfast after
+1. Just like the French cyclist, move first and then have your breakfast after

 References: